benaston/wizerati-original/readme.md

-wizerati
+Wizerati
 ========

 Wizerati is an ongoing project to test out user interface ideas and hone my skills developing JavaScript-heavy single-page web applications.

+Please note:

-Please note it has not been made cross-browser compatible yet - please use Chrome or Safari.
+ - this application has not been made cross-browser compatible yet - please use Chrome or Safari.

-Wizerati may be slow to start because of the way Heroku works with quiet applications.
+ - Wizerati may be slow to start because of the way Heroku works with quiet applications.

 http://www.wizerati.com